-International: The gross profit percent increase in the International business unit for the six months ended October 27, 2012 compared to the same period one year ago was the net result of:
+International: The gross profit percent increase in the International business unit for the nine months ended January 26, 2013 compared to the same period one year ago was the net result of:

-- An increase in the gross margin on product sales, which increased the overall gross profit by approximately seven percentage points.
-This increase was the result of a number of factors, including increased demand for higher quality products in large video displays and architectural lighting applications that provide higher margins. - A decrease of approximately two percentage points as a result of higher warranty expenses that occurred during the first quarter of fiscal 2013 due to one significant claim.
+- An increase in the gross margin on product sales, which increased the overall gross profit by approximately six percentage points.
+This increase was the result of a number of factors, including increased demand for higher quality products in large video displays and architectural lighting applications that provide higher margins. - A decrease of approximately two percentage points due to increased costs from services. - A decrease of approximately one percentage point as a result of higher warranty expenses that occurred during the first quarter of fiscal 2013 due to one significant claim.